-- January 2023 Update: This activity was approved in the July spending report submission, and implementation of the activity is now in the beginning stages. - (ODP.16) ODP is planning for information technology system enhancements to store Health Risk Screening data in the Enterprise Data Warehouse (EDW) so that data elements can be leveraged in case management activities and used to support individual plan creation and authorization.
+- o April 2023 Update: Curriculum development begins this quarter with an anticipated class beginning in January 2024. - January 2023 Update: This activity was approved in the July spending report submission, and implementation of the activity is now in the beginning stages. - (ODP.16) ODP is planning for information technology system enhancements to store Health Risk Screening data in the Enterprise Data Warehouse (EDW) so that data elements can be leveraged in case management activities and used to support individual plan creation and authorization.
 By collecting the data in the EDW, interface activities with the new ECM system will result in better planning, monitoring of health and safety risks, and streamlining for HCBS participants with intellectual disabilities and autism.
-DHS will submit an Implementation Advanced Planning Document seeking federal financial participation for this project. - January 2023 Update: This activity was approved in the July spending report submission, and implementation of the activity is now in the beginning stages.
+DHS will submit an Implementation Advanced Planning Document seeking federal financial participation for this project. - o April 2023 Update: Project plan has been developed and will be implemented in next quarter. - January 2023 Update: This activity was approved in the July spending report submission, and implementation of the activity is now in the beginning stages.